Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        sequence number based indexing helps the receiving entities identify discontinuities.
 In this case sequence numbers SHOULD increase by one.
-   12. The average and maximum bitrate of each track SHOULD be signaled in the btrt box in the sample entry of the CMAF header.
+   12. The average and maximum bitrate of each track SHOULD be signaled in the "btrt" box in the sample entry of the CMAF header.
 These can be used to signal the bitrate later on, such as in the manifest.
    13. In case a track is part of a [=switching set=], all properties in Sections 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the